AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-multi-device-login.md

 Agora Chat automatically syncs the sent and received messsages for users who log in on multiple devices.

-For the users to send messages to their own account on other devices, the SDK automatically assigns an ID that acts as a specical user ID for each logged in device.
+For the users to send messages to their own account on other devices, the SDK assigns an ID that acts as a specical user ID for each logged in device.
 The logged in devices can send messages to each other using these IDs.

 To sync the group and contact actions, the SDK provides a `MultiDeviceListener` class that listens for group and contact events on other devices.

 ## Prerequisites

-Before proceeding, ensure that you have a project that has implemented [the basic real-time chat functionalities]().
+Before proceeding, ensure that you have a project that has implemented [the basic real-time chat functionalities](link).

 ## Implementation